veryshiny/Demultiplex/Assignment-the-first/Lab Notebook.md

 ## looking for how a read looks when it has an actual index (B1	GTAGCGTA in this case)

 from an index file!
-R2
+R2 which means that R2 is technically index 1 because the index sequence matches the list we were given
 ```
 zcat 1294_S1_L008_R2_001.fastq.gz |grep -A 2 -B 1 "GTAGCGTA" | head -4
 @K00337:83:HJKJNBBXX:8:1101:1438:1701 2:N:0:1